kss-php/kss-php/README.md

 Markup: <a class="button star $modifierClass">Button</a>

 :hover              - Subtle hover highlight.
 .stars--given       - A highlight indicating you've already given a star.
 .stars--given:hover - Subtle hover highlight on top of stars-given styling.
 .stars--disabled    - Dims the button to indicate it cannot be used.

 Styleguide 2.1.3.
 */
-a.button.star{
+a.button.star {
   ...
 }
-a.button.stars--given{
+a.button.star:hover {
   ...
 }
-a.button.stars--disabled{
+a.button.stars--given {
+  ...
+}
+a.button.stars--given:hover {
+  ...
+}
+a.button.stars--disabled {
   ...
 }
 ```